bash-bastion/basalt/docs/reference/basalt_conf.md

 ### `[run].manDir`

 Optional.
-A list of directories that contain man files.
+A list of directories that contain manpages.

 By default, it has a value of `pkg/man`